-Recruitment is a costly investment and today’s business Managers simply can’t afford to lose time and money training a fruitless employee.
-It’s important to know which employees are worth investing in, and which aren’t.
+Recruitment is a costly investment and today’s Business Managers simply can’t afford to lose time and money training a fruitless employee.
+It’s important to know which employees are worth investing in, and those who aren’t.

 They like a challenge

-Extraordinary employees want to take on projects that challenge them in order to get the most out of their position.
-They are able to prioritise important tasks, think on their feet and chip in wherever they are needed in order to complete a project.
-An extraordinary employee will know where they are needed without being told and they’re always keen to step up to a challenge – even if it’s not ‘their job’.
+Extraordinary employees want to take on projects that challenge them in order to get the most out of their position and build on their skills.
+They thrive when they are outside their comfort zone and have an innate ability to continuously push themselves to achieve.
+They are always keen to step up to a challenge – even if it’s not ‘their job’.

 They’re a perfectionist

 ‘Normal’ is nice, but it’s not extraordinary.
-An employee that is a little off centre makes for a more dynamic team member that challenges the ordinary and pushes the boundaries.
-With their unique way of thinking, an extraordinary employee often comes up with the best ideas.
+An employee that is a little off centre makes for a more dynamic team that challenges the ordinary and pushes the boundaries.
+With their unique way of thinking, an extraordinary employee often comes up with the best ideas or ideas that would not have been mentioned otherwise.

 But they know when to rein it in.